1885 oil painting by Impressionist French artist Claude Monet

 The Road to Giverny in Winter is an 1885 oil painting by Impressionist French artist Claude Monet.
-The wintery scene in this painting was the inspiration for this French Manor House Wedding captured by Fleur Challis, who talks us through this exquisite day…
+The wintery scene in this painting was the inspiration for this French French Manor Wedding captured by Fleur Challis.
+Who talks us through this exquisite day…

-Secondly, it drew inspiration from the exquisite French interiors of the French Manor House and the collection of authentic pieces of furniture, brought together by the owner, Isabelle, in that seemingly effortless French style.
+Secondly, it drew inspiration from the exquisite French interiors of the French Manor House.
+As well as the collection of authentic pieces of furniture, brought together by the owner, Isabelle, in that seemingly effortless French style.

 The Road To Giverny – A French Manor House Wedding Snapshot